aphelyon/cs4720-final-project/README.md

 - Your app responds in an appropriate way to a device shake.
 "Made up" usages that don't make sense will not earn many points.
 (10: Excellent, 8: Good, 6: Reasonable, 4: Has issues, 2: Poor, 0: Does not work)

-20 pts - Data storage using Core Data (iOS) or SQLite (Android)
+15 pts - Build and consume your own web service using a third-party platform (i.e Firebase)
-- Your app stores data locally in a relational-type database model.
-(20: Excellent, 16: Good, 12: Reasonable, 8: Has issues, 4: Poor, 0: Does not work)
+- Your app uses a web service that requires some level of serious customization.
+A good example is Firebase, a mobile-ready cloud-based database you can use for free.
+(15: Excellent, 12: Good, 9: Reasonable, 6: Has issues, 3: Poor, 0: Does not work)